algosup/2024-2025-project-1-fpga-team-5/Specification/Functional/FunctionalSpecification.md

 **Scoring Mechanism**

-  - **Reaching a Home**: Each time Frogger successfully reaches a home, players score points.
-The score increases with each home reached.
+  - **Reaching the other shore**: Each time Frogger successfully reaches the other shore, player access to another level.
-  - **Time Bonus**: Players receive additional points based on the amount of time left on the timer after reaching a home.
+  - **Time Bonus**: Players receive additional points based on the amount of time left on the timer after reaching the shore.
-  - **Progression**: Completing all homes resets the level with increased difficulty, including faster-moving vehicles and more erratic river obstacles.

 ## 2.2 Level Design